 The Campus Kitchen at Kent State University, a student-run organization that reclaims food to feed the needy in the Kent area, has had to swiftly switch gears from operating a hot food kitchen to an expanded food pantry.

-From its home kitchen inside Beall Hall on the Kent Campus, the organization distributes between 1,500 to 2,000 pounds of food to people in need every Friday between 1 p.m. and 4 p.m.
+From its home kitchen inside Beall Hall on the Kent Campus, the organization distributes between 1,500 and 2,000 pounds of food to people in need every Friday between 1 and 4 p.m.

-Since the pandemic, the Campus Kitchen has been played an important role in tackling increased food insecurity in the Kent area due to escalating unemployment from the pandemic.
+Since the pandemic began, the Campus Kitchen has played an important role in tackling increased food insecurity in the Kent area due to escalating unemployment from the pandemic.
 It has been able to pivot from making full meals to only collecting and distributing food from the pantry.